programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 # Summary
 I hope to have shown that clustering is indeed a valuable step during exploratory data analysis that enables you to gain new insights into your data.

 The clustering of the `DNP_ancient_authors.csv` and the `RELIGION_abstracts.csv` datasets provided decent results and identified reasonable groupings of authors and articles in the data.
 In the case of the abstracts dataset, we have even built a basic recommender system that assists us when searching for articles with similar topics.
 Yet, the discussion of the results also illustrated that there is always room for interpretation and that not every cluster necessarily needs to provide useful insights from a scholarly (or human) perspective.
-Albeit this general ambiguity when applying machine learning algorithms, our analysis demonstrated that k-means and DBSCAN are great tools that can help you to develop or empirically support new research questions.
+Despite this general ambiguity when applying machine learning algorithms, our analysis demonstrated that k-means and DBSCAN are great tools that can help you to develop or empirically support new research questions.
 In addition, they may also be implemented for more practical tasks, for instance, when searching for articles related to a specific topic.

 # Bibliography